 Terwilliger Hot Springs (also known as Cougar Hot Springs) is a popular destination in the Willamette National Forest.

-A quarter-mile trail heads through a verdant forest before arriving at the popular Terwilliger Hot Springs (also known as Cougar Hot Springs).
+A quarter-mile trail leads to the popular Terwilliger Hot Springs (also known as Cougar Hot Springs).
 There, six soaking pools are laid out in a step ladder-like pattern; the pools are fed by a spring above the topmost pool, so you'll enjoy progressively cooler water as the pools descend-from 112ºF in the uppermost pool to 85ºF in the lowest pool.

 What It Offers: